Yandex Cloud

 Creating a subclusterCreating a subcluster

-The number of hosts in Yandex Data Processing clusters is limited by quotas regarding the number of vCPUs and the amount of RAM that VMs in your cloud can use.
-To view the available resources, navigate to the Quotas section and find Compute Cloud.
+The number of hosts in Yandex Data Processing clusters is limited by quotas on the number of vCPUs and the amount of RAM available to virtual machines in your cloud.
+To view the available resources, navigate to Quotas and find Compute Cloud.

 Management console